The Tata Hornbill micro SUV concept will debut at the 2019 Geneva Motor Show.

 Tata Hornbill (X445) Price In India

-In the mini SUV space, the Tata Hornbill will face challenge from cars like Maruti Ignis and Mahindra KUV100.
-We expect that the prices of the X445 will start from Rs 5 lakh for the base model and go up to Rs 7 lakh for the range-topping trim.
+In the mini SUV space, the Tata Hornbill will lock horns against the Maruti Ignis and the Mahindra KUV100.
+With high-level of localization, the X445 micro SUV is likely to be priced competitively against its arch rivals.
+We expect it to be priced around Rs 5 lakh for the base model and up to Rs 7 lakh for the range-topping trim.
 Read – 4 Upcoming Tata SUVs In India

 Tata Hornbill (X445) Specifications

-Tata’s new micro SUV is likely to share its powertrains with the Tiago hatchback that comes with both petrol and diesel fuel options.
-The petrol version of the hatch uses a 1.2L Revotron engine generating a peak power of 84bhp at 6,000rpm and 114Nm of torque at 3,500rpm.
-The diesel model derives power from a 1.05L Revotorq motor pushing out 69bhp at 4,000rpm and 140Nm between 1,800rpm-3,000rpm.
+Official engine details are yet to be revealed.
+Though, Tata’s new micro SUV is likely to share its powertrains with the Tiago hatchback that’s available with both petrol and diesel fuel options.
+The petrol version of the hatch is propelled by a 1.2L Revotron engine pushing out a peak power of 84bhp at 6,000rpm against 114Nm of torque at 3,500rpm.
+The diesel model comes fitted with a 1.05L Revotorq motor generating a top power of 69bhp at 4,000rpm and 140Nm torque between 1,800rpm-3,000rpm.
 The carmaker, however, will tune both powertrians to meet the upcoming BSVI emission norms.
 In fact, the oil burner could also be detuned for the micro SUV.
 Read – New-Gen Tata Sumo With Modern Tech Is A Possibility

 Tata Hornbill (X445) Mileage